Maddocent/ilc_r_workshop/rmarkdown/workshop_r_ilc.md

 Shiny Apps
 ==========

-Shiny is an open source application that can powerfully inllustrate the use of R to generate visualizations.
-Here we look at an example on discision making in ants on two food sources.
+Shiny is an open source application that can powerfully illustrate the use of R to generate visualizations.
+Here we look at an example on decision making in ants on two food sources.
 The sliders in the app are parameters specific for the food source.
 The graph shows the change in the number of ants visiting the food source.

 ``` r
 if (!require("devtools")) install.packages("devtools")